Alaska Department of Military and Veterans Affairs

-The Alaska Department of Military and Veterans Affairs manages military and veterans affairs for the U.S. state of Alaska.
+The Alaska Department of Military and Veterans Affairs manages military and veterans affairs for the government of Alaska.
 It comprises a number of subdepartments, including the Alaska National Guard, Veterans Affairs, the Division of Homeland Security and Emergency Management, Alaska Naval Militia, and others.

 Alaska National Guard

 The Alaska National Guard is Alaska's component of the National Guard of the United States and comprises the Alaska Army National Guard and the Alaska Air National Guard.
 Current strength is 1,972 army guardsmen and 2,309 air guardsmen.